piopon/smart-words/README.md

 ## running application

-> **Note**
+> **Note**<br>
-> I realize that the current way of launching the application is cumbersome (at least), so I'm going to improve it.
+> I realize that the current way of launching the application is not very useful and cumbersome (at least 😉).
+I'm going to improve it sooner than later.
-> This section of the documentation will be updated as it happens.
-Stay tuned.
+> This section of the documentation will be updated as it happens.<br>
+> Stay tuned 📢.

 Currently there is no release package or Docker image distribution.